Muneebq1/Muneebq1/README.md

-- 👋 Hi, I’m @Muneeb shahzad
+- 👋 Hi, I’m Muneeb shahzad
-- 👀 I’m interested in ... software enginering
+- 👀 I’m interested in "software enginering"
-- 🌱 I’m currently learning ... web development
+- 🌱 I’m currently learning "web development"
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...